 There is a beginning and an end to everything in life.
 This is known as the lifecycle.
 Documents are the same way.
 Each document that we work on must go through a sequence of stages, from creation to archive or destruction.
 That is referred to as the document lifecycle.

-Understanding the document life cycle may help businesses prevent document loss, redundancy, premature destruction, and other inefficiencies.
+Understanding the document life cycle will help businesses prevent document loss, redundancy, premature destruction, and other inefficiencies.

-There are four major stages of a document’s lifecycle which include: creation, storage, sharing & delivery, archival or destruction.
-Each stage has distinct characteristics to ensure that documents correspond to the enterprise’s established standards.
+The steps of document cycle are creation, storage, sharing & delivery, archival, or destruction.
+Each step or stage has distinct characteristics to ensure that documents correspond to the enterprise’s established standards.
 In most cases, documents move back and forth between these stages.

-These document lifecycle stages are universal to all organizations; however, depending on the needs of the company, they can be amended or additional phases introduced, such as document approval, workflow-related procedures, and so on.
+These document lifecycle stages are universal to all organizations; however, depending on the needs of the company, they can be modified by introducing additional phases such as document approval, workflow-related procedures, and so on.

 - Utilizing word processing tools such as Microsoft Word or Google Docs